intuizi/intuizi-cli/DOCS.md

 the same console, since accounts are capped at 10 active tokens; logging in with a different `--base-url` mints a new token there and replaces the stored base URL and token together.
-The file and its directory are checked before anything is minted, so a corrupt file or an unwritable directory fails without spending a token slot, and `auth login`, `auth status` and `auth logout` all name the file when it cannot be read. `auth status --verify` makes one request to confirm the token is still accepted.
+The file and its directory are checked before anything is minted, so a corrupt file, an unwritable directory or a credential store that does not answer fails without spending a token slot, and `auth login`, `auth status` and `auth logout` all name the file when it cannot be read. `auth status --verify` makes one request to confirm the token is still accepted.
 Login and logout print commentary on stderr; only `auth status` writes to stdout.
 Ctrl-C at a prompt exits 130 and leaves the terminal as it found it.